himalayahall/demo/README.md

 Baseline testcase is a single client running at replay `speed = 1.0` - it takes roughly `2 minutes` to publish all data events.
 With `[1, 10,100, 1000]` clients running at `speed = 1.0`, there is no performance impact.

 A single client running at replay `speed = 1000.0` received all events in `00:00:00:544`, which works out to roughly 6000 events/sec.

-At much higher speeds and with large number of clients, performance is impacted.
-Growth in **linear** is linear for $clients \gt\ 100$.
-However, even under these conditions, the server is operational and satisfies functional requirements.

 | # Sessions | Replay Speed | Duration <br> `hh:mm:ss:zzz`|
 |------------|--------------|--------------|